lidderupk/ionic-todo-angular/README.md

 ### Screenshots

-The left one is the todo app in phonegap.
-The right one is using the ionic framework for the same angular app.
+The first one is the todo app in phonegap.
+The second one is using the ionic framework for the same angular app.

+**Without ionic**

 ![Screenshot](screenshots/todo-angular-without-ionic.png)

+**With ionic**

 ![Screenshot](screenshots/todo-angular-with-ionic.png)